 “We went out and found a director,” revealed Winter.
 “Dean Parisot, who we love, did Galaxy Quest, which is a masterpiece.”

 According to Solomon, Steven Soderbergh is currently attached as a producer on the film, along with original franchise producer Scott Kroopf.
-Talk of a potential third film dates back years, but after decades of uncertainty, the film finally seems to be moving forward.
+Talk of a potential third film dates back years, but after decades of uncertainty, the film finally seemed to be moving forward.

-Adding to the sudden closer-than-ever feel of Bill & Ted Face the Music is the news that there is even some casting in the works beyond Winter and Reeves’ iconic slacker heroes.
+Adding to the sudden closer-than-ever feel of Bill and Ted Face the Music is the news that there is even some casting in the works beyond Winter and Reeves’ iconic slacker heroes.
 Solomon indicated that William Sadler, who played the Grim Reaper in Bogus Journey, will reprise the role for Face the Music.

 “We are hoping to close a deal with some financiers,” Solomon said.
 “Hopefully within the next month or so, we’ll have news that will stick.”

 The story, dude